codacy/docs/docs/repositories-configure/configuring-code-patterns.md

 1. Open the repository **Code patterns** page, select the tool of interest, and select the option **Configuration file**.

     !!! note
-        -   If a subsequent pull request updates the configuration file, Codacy considers the updates when analyzing that pull request.
+        -   If a subsequent pull request updates the configuration file, Codacy considers those updates when analyzing that pull request.

         -   If a subsequent pull request deletes the configuration file, Codacy reverts to the last tool patterns set before using the configuration file.